What are sector inquiries?

 The Commission uses the information obtained in an inquiry to understand a particular market better from the point of view of competition policy.
-If it finds grounds for doing so, the Commission may – at a later stage – assess whether it needs to open specific investigations to ensure the respect of EU rules on restrictive agreements and abuse of dominant position.
+If it finds grounds for doing so, the Commission may – at a later stage – assess whether it needs to open specific investigations to ensure that the EU rules on restrictive agreements and abuse of a dominant position are being respected.

 How can the Commission tell that a market is not working as well as it should?

 - lack of new entrants on the market